 Catholic Charities - Diocese of Rockford, Counseling Program is seeking a full-time counselor to provide school counseling and community counseling in Aurora, IL.
-The Ideal Candidate will be bilingual-English/Spanish.

 This position offers a chance to contribute in important ways to the unique mission of Catholic grade schools, fostering students' capacities to meet the academic, social and emotional challenges of the formative years from Kindergarten through 8th grade.